 The simplest (and cheapest) way to track your cycle is to keep a journal.
 On day one of your bleed, start recording how you feel each day until you bleed again.
 Mark every day of your actual period, then keep tabs on everything you notice about yourself, from what your energy levels are like, how well you’re able to concentrate on work that day, how hungry you are, how your moods change, any pain or discomfort you feel, and anything else that seems noteworthy.
 It would also be useful to track your daily temperature (taken first thing in the morning before you do anything else), and any changes to vaginal secretions (which can help you pinpoint when ovulation is approaching).
 Using your ovulation and periods as markers will help you establish when you’re in your follicular and luteal phases.

-After several months of doing this, you should be able see patterns which not only make it easier to estimate when you’re shifting between phases but also how they impact you.
+After several months of doing this, you should be able to see patterns which not only make it easier to estimate when you’re shifting between phases but also how they impact you.
 You may find that you have more energy during the first half of your cycle, and less so as you approach your menstrual phase.
 Or again, you may notice nothing at all.

 Whether you suffer from severe period pains or feel nothing at all outside of your bleed week, there’s no need to be disheartened.
 “As long as you’re having periods, your experience of them, whatever it is, is absolutely fine,” says Dr Keay.

 If you don’t think you’ll stick to the daily journaling and prefer to let technology do the heavy lifting, there are several apps you can use to track your cycle.
 Fertility tracking apps like Natural Cycles and Clue use algorithms that rely on daily basal temperature readings to work out when you’re ovulating (and therefore fertile).
-Other apps like Wild.AI and FitrWoman only require you to log when your period occurs, along with any symptoms you experience.
+Other apps like Wild.AI and FitrWoman only require you to log in when your period occurs, along with any symptoms you experience.
 While the former two can double up as a contraceptive method, the latter two are more suited to helping you train in a way that takes your cycle into account.

 Biohacking and working with your body

 You may or may not have heard the term ‘biohacking’ before in relation to the menstrual cycle.
-There’s been a recent wave of research carried out by various individuals (some are scientists, others are not), and the resulting books can offer an in-depth insight into the cycle, along with tips on how to use this knowledge to ‘biohack’ your way to peak performance, working with your hormones rather than against them.
+There’s been a recent wave of research carried out by various individuals (some are scientists, others are not), and the resulting books can offer an in-depth insight into the cycle, along with tips on how to use this knowledge to ‘bio-hack’ your way to peak performance, working with your hormones rather than against them.

 Coaching around the menstrual cycle

 Among these books is ROAR: How to Match Your Food and Fitness to Your Unique Female Physiology for Optimum Performance, Great Health, and a Strong, Lean Body for Life, by Dr Stacy Sims.
 In this book, Sims outlines a comprehensive nutrition and training guide based on female physiology.
-However, it’s worth bearing in mind that it’s now five years old and some of the advice is a bit dated.
+However, it’s worth bearing in mind that it’s now seven years old and some of the advice is a bit dated.
 Instead, Sims runs coaching courses for athletes and coaches alike to delve further into the science and stay up to date with current research.

-Ultra racer and coach Jasmijn Muller took both of Sims’ courses when they first launched, and provides bespoke coaching that, for her female clients, is adapted to work alongside their menstrual cycle.
+Ultra racer and coach Jasmijn Muller took both of Sims’ courses when they first launched and provides bespoke coaching that, for her female clients, is adapted to work alongside their menstrual cycle.

 “All the generic advice that women have been given for decades just doesn’t add up,” she says.
 “You have to adapt to the individual.”